Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Related Work

-Recently, some approaches have been proposed to leverage finer-grained information such as nouns/verbs phrases from a caption.
-ALPRO~\cite{li2022align} extracts pseudo entity labels by feeding noun prompts into a frozen model and use contrastive objective to align cropped visual regions and the corresponding textual labels.
-In~\cite{ge2022bridging}, MCQ recovers randomly masked noun/verbs tokens via resorting to global video features, which implicitly improves text entity association in visual encoding.
-Despite these efforts, correspondences between visual regions and noun concepts in captions and temporal scene shifts in a video, is still neglected and not modeled explicitly in existing video-language pre-training methods.
-In this work, we propose two novel designs, spatiotemporal grounding and temporal grouping, to leverage fine-grained information in pre-training stage.
+\textbf{Video-language pre-training.} Video-language pre-training is an emerging research area that aims to develop machine learning models capable of jointly understanding visual and textual content.
+Representations learned from large scale noisy datasets such as HowTo100M~\citep{miech2019howto100m}, WebVid~\citep{bain2021frozen}, and VideoCC~\citep{nagrani2022learning} have demonstrated great potentials in adapting to downstream tasks, including but not limited to text-video retrieval, video question answering, and video captioning.
+Elaborately designed pre-training objectives ranging from generative~\citep{chen2020uniter,fu2021violet,li2019visualbert,liu2022ts2} to discriminative~{\citep{bain2021frozen,lei2021less,akbari2021vatt,sun2022long,li2022align,ge2022bridging,ma2022x,wang2023parameter, wang2023all, wang2023unified}} have been proposed, among which contrastive learning is prevalent and widely adopted to attract paired video-caption instances and repelling unpaired ones.
+However, their primary focus is still on learning holistic global representations to align instance-level $\langle \textit{video, caption}\rangle$ pairs.
+Recently, some approaches have been proposed to leverage finer-grained information such as nouns/verb phrases from a caption.
+ALPRO~\citep{li2022align} extracts pseudo entity labels by feeding noun prompts into a frozen model and use contrastive objective to align cropped visual regions and the corresponding textual labels.
+In~\citet{ge2022bridging}, MCQ recovers randomly masked noun/verb tokens via resorting to global video features, which implicitly improves text entity association in visual encoding. {LAVILA~\citep{zhao2023learning} constructed temporally dense captions by automatic annotation from large language models to describe activities more comprehensively.} {In addition, TemPVL~\citep{ma2023temporal} enables temporal and semantic alignment such that the trained model can accurately perceive temporal boundaries in videos given the text description. } Despite these efforts, correspondences between visual regions and objects from noun concepts in captions and temporal scene shifts in a video are still neglected and not modeled explicitly in existing video-language pre-training methods.
+In this work, we propose two novel designs, spatial grounding and temporal grouping, to leverage fine-grained information in the pre-training stage.